 Every year, I pick my winners among categories where I've seen the majority of nominees.
 These reflect only who I'd vote to give the Oscar to if I could, and not an attempt to predict who will win (though I may talk a little bit about predictions as well).
 In the past my picks sometimes coincided with the Academy's selections, but they can easily diverge.
-Last year, my picks matched the Academy's in 10 of 15 categories.
+Last year, my picks matched the Academy's in only 6 of 15 categories.
+In other words, they got a lot of things wrong.

 Best Supporting Actor